 Cherry’s New York is filled with surprises for the 21st-century viewer, from the fashionable adults on their morning commute to the unsupervised children galavanting about the city streets.
 As Grace Glueck wrote for The New York Times in 2000, the magic of Cherry’s work from the 1940s and 1950s lies in part in what she calls their “black-and-whiteness.”
 The Helluva Town photographs could only have been made during these decades.
 The Third Avenue El, the subject of a large body of work from the photographer and a one-time fixture of the city, no longer stands.

 Cherry has watched generations of New Yorkers rise and fade, but it would be a mistake to think of her photographs as existing solely within the confines of history.
 Julia Van Haaften, the curator at The New York Public Library, reminds us that the photographer returned to many of the sites of her older photographs years down the line.
 She continued making pictures.
 Her photos look towards the future as much as the past.
-In the 1940s and 1950s, they paved the way for for an emerging generation of artists; at the time, photography jobs for women were scare.
+In the 1940s and 1950s, they paved the way for an emerging generation of artists; at the time, photography jobs for women were scarce.

 Of course, Cherry would not have been able to predict the longevity of her images at the time she made them.
 As a street photographer, she was constantly on the move, chasing split seconds of beauty and sorrow.
 But it’s typical of this photographer to capture slices of New York City that reach through time to reassert themselves to a new audience, even if she never consciously intended them to do so.
 Tellingly, the grandson of one of Cherry’s subjects showed up at one of her exhibitions a few years ago to meet the photographer.
 “Her instinctive eye zeroes in on what is most salient about a scene, a gesture, a point of light, the cast of an eye,” Van Haaften tells me.
 “Her inner vision operates her camera.”